Pemberton House is a Grade II listed building in the Wakefield local planning authority area, England. First listed on 20 January 1975. House.

 Description

-Large house, mid-C18 for Pemberton Milnes, refenestrated in the early C19.
-Built of light-coloured red brick of three storeys with five bays facing Westgate to the south-east, the other facades being irregular.
-Windows are generally sashes with delicate glazing bars set in openings with cambered arches and stone cills.
-The ground-floor eastern corner is cut away (for a former corner-set doorway inserted in the late C19), with a cast iron column inserted for support.
-On the north-eastern elevation there is a C19 six-panel door set in a stone architrave with scrolled consoles supporting a pediment.
+Pemberton House is a large house built in the mid-18th century for Pemberton Milnes, which underwent refenestration in the early 19th century.
+It is constructed of light-coloured red brick and has three storeys with five bays facing Westgate to the southeast, while the other facades are irregular.
+The windows are primarily sashes with delicate glazing bars, set in openings that feature cambered arches and stone cills.
+The ground-floor eastern corner is cut away, accommodating a former corner-set doorway added in the late 19th century, with a cast iron column inserted for support.
+On the north-eastern elevation, there is a 19th-century six-panel door framed by a stone architrave, which is supported by scrolled consoles and topped with a pediment.
 The roof is fairly high-pitched and slightly swept, covered with stone slates.
-To the eaves of the Westgate elevation is a later moulded timber cornice.
+A later moulded timber cornice is present at the eaves of the Westgate elevation.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.